Each drop makes your plants grow better

 Unsecured micronutrients tend to bind to soil particles, making them unavailable to the plant.
 To prevent such bonding and to ensure nutrients are absorbed by the roots, a chelation of micronutrients is favoured.
 Chelated micronutrients are the safest way to supply sufficient micronutrients to the crop via the root system, particularly in alkaline-carbonate soils.

 Innovation is what drives us, so we improve our formulations with the latest findings from plant science.Dr.
-Benjamin Klug, Development Director
+Benjamin Klug, Managing Director